angrycub/nomad_example_jobs/HCL2/variable_jobs/README.md

 - With a variable file and the `-var-file` flag
 - Environment variables

-You can use one or all of these methods in the same call.
+You can use one or all these methods in the same call.
 Flags override values from the environment.
 The flags are parsed in the order they are presented.

 Precedence (highest to lowest)